 Erika Lincoln is an electronic media artist whose practice involves a critical investigation into technological objects.
-She explores this subject to reconcile a problematic and perplexing human world engineered for abled bodies, abled perceptions, and abled cognitions which is at odds with her learning-disabled experience.
+She explores this subject to reconcile a problematic and perplexing human world engineered for abled bodies, abled perceptions, and abled cognitions which is at odds with her experience living with cognitive disabilities.
 She works primarily in interactive installation and includes drawing, sound, and sculptural kinetics as part of her approach.
-Informed by intersectional feminist theory, science studies, and critical disability studies she challenges the embedded knowledges and ideologies within technological objects and interrupts the control they assert on living things and environmental processes.
+Informed by intersectional feminist theory, science studies, and critical disability studies she challenges the embedded knowledge and ideologies within technological objects and interrupts the control they assert on living things and environmental processes.

 Erika’s artworks kinetically, visually & sonically break up a technological object into its parts and reconfigure them to function in unintended ways.
 She uses the techniques of circuit bending, critical engineering, and creative coding along with mark making, modeling, and assemblage to rearrange the objects structure to allow for errors, noise, and strange behaviours to emerge.
 The alternative interpretations, narratives, and/or behaviours resulting from this process are the desired outcome.